-The legacy method of setting up a Signature Document (using a third-party provider like SignNow) can still be accessed from the page above.
+For a limited time, the legacy method of setting up a Signature Document (using a third-party provider like SignNow) can still be accessed from the page above.
 Simply edit the block settings and set Show Legacy Signature Providers to "Yes".
-Keep in mind that support for these signature providers is ending, so you need to transition your documents now if you haven't already.
-For instance, the Registration Entry block (Obsidian) does not work with the legacy documents.
+Keep in mind that support for these signature providers will be ending soon, so it's a good idea to start transitioning your documents now.